0x5b62656e5d/s3-cli/README.md

         Use the `-c` or `--custom-provider` flag to specify which S3-compatible provider to use buckets create <bucket_name> <bucket_region> [-c | --custom-provider] Creates a bucket
-    buckets delete <bucket_name> [-c | --custom-provider]
+        Use the `-c` or `--custom-provider` flag to specify which S3-compatible provider to use buckets delete <bucket_name> [-c | --custom-provider]
-        Deletes a bucket        Use the `-c` or `--custom-provider` flag to specify which S3-compatible provider to use
+        Deletes a bucket
+        Use the `-c` or `--custom-provider` flag to specify which S3-compatible provider to use

     files list <bucket_name> [-c | --custom-provider]
         Lists all the files in a bucket